-Enduro21 practical guide to cleaning, drying and oiling off road air filters with top tips from the experts.
+Enduro21's practical guide to cleaning, drying and oiling off road air filters with top tips we've learned from 'the experts'.

 Cleaning dirty filters

 Put some gloves on and get some towelling or cloth ready, this is a messy job.
 Take the filter off the bike and off its frame/housing.

 At the same time cover the air intake or stuff it with clean paper towel (but make a note to remove it after).